indygreg/PyOxidizer/docs/oxidized_importer.rst

 Non-``importlib`` API
 ---------------------

-``OxidizedFinder`` instances have additional functionality over what is defined by ``importlib``.
+``OxidizedFinder`` instances have additional functionality beyond what is defined by ``importlib``.
 This functionality allows you to construct, inspect, and manipulate instances.